 Pop them in the oven and then when they’re partially baked, take them out and press down the Hershey’s chocolate pieces.
 Remember those little chocolate pieces are called “pips”?
 Hershey’s made a commercial promoting this fact a while back, but I feel like it never took off.
 I had to Google what they were called and when I saw “pip,” the commercial came back to me.

 Anyway, then you’ll put the cookies back in the oven for 5-7 more minutes.
 In any normal cookie baking experience, seeing cookies start baking together would be grounds for disaster… You never want your cookies to bake into each other, right??
 Except for these s’mores cookie bars.
 In this case, it’s A-OK because you can just split the cookies apart by their individual graham cracker squares.

 Hello, s’mores I didn’t even need to start a campfire for.
 Let’s be friends.

 These are the kind of cookies you’ll find yourself craving in the middle of the winter.
 So, you’ll shut your shades and turn the heat up high.
 You’ll put your fuzzy socks on (what?
 Just me?) and close your eyes as you warm your hands over the flame of your stove (be careful).
 Take a bite of your freshly baked s’mores cookie bar and you’ll almost, almost feel like you’re back in the heat of the summer, sitting with your friends and family around a campfire.
 Summer all year round.

 Oh, and one of my favorite things about these cookies?
-The cookie was just a tad bit undercooked.
-It was incredibly soft and had the perfect contrast to the slight crunch of the graham cracker.
-The marshmallow was gooey and the chocolate was melty.
+The cookie is just a tad bit undercooked.
+It’s incredibly soft and has the perfect contrast to the slight crunch of the graham cracker.
+The marshmallow is gooey and the chocolate is melty.
 All my favorite things.

 What typically summer food could you eat all year round?